The best Cyber Monday deals 2020

 Best Cyber Monday fitness deals

 The Editor's Choice Fitbit Charge 4 features built in GPS, a heart rate monitor, sleep tracking, contactless payments, and it's also water resistant.
-Amazon has it on sale at its lowest price ever.View Deal
+Amazon has it on sale for $30 off.View Deal

 This belt-driven indoor bike features everything you need for an endorphin-driven at-home cycling workout.
 It has a 40-lb. chromed flywheel combined with a belt drive mechanism for smooth and quiet workouts.
 The steel bike also has an LCD monitor that displays time, speed, distance, and calories.
 It's one of the best Cyber Monday deals for anyone looking to build out their home gym.View Deal